 Table 1-1 lists the basic architectural components of the Cisco Extension Mobility service system and a description of each component.
 The Cisco Extension Mobility service system comprises your application, the Login Application, and the Cisco Extension Mobility service.
 Every other component belongs to the Cisco Extension Mobility service.
-See Figure 1-1 for a diagram of how all the components of the Cisco Extension Mobility service system relate to each other.
+See Figure 1-1 for a diagram of how all the components of the Cisco Extension Mobility service system relates to each other.

-Component Description 1 Login Application Any application or process that submits a request to the Login Service via the XML over HTTP interface.
+Component Description 1 Login Application Any application or process which submits a request to the Login Service via the XML over HTTP interface.
 Login Service The service that validates requests from a Login Application and sends back request and query responses.
-LDAP Directory The Lightweight Directory Access Protocol Directory (LDAP) stores information for Cisco Unified CallManager.
-DBL The Database Layer (DBL) manages Cisco Unified CallManager database transactions that involve data such as Device Profiles, and so on.
-Database Layer Monitor The Database Layer Monitor service notifies other processes of changes in the Cisco Unified CallManager database.
+LDAP Directory Lightweight Directory Access Protocol Directory (LDAP) stores information for Cisco CallManager.
+DBL Database Layer (DBL) manages Cisco CallManager database transactions that involve data such as Device Profiles, and so on.
+Database Layer Monitor Database Layer Monitor service notifies other processes of changes in the Cisco CallManager database.